Al Wakra station

-Al Wakra station (الوكرة) is the southern terminus of the Doha Metro's Red Line.
+Al Wakra station (الوكرة) is the southern terminus of the Doha Metro's Red Line in the Qatari capital Doha.
 It serves Al Wakrah Municipality, namely Al Wakrah City and Al Wukair.

 History

 As part of the metro's Phase 1, the station was inaugurated on 8 May 2019, along with most other Red Line stations.

 Station details

-Among the station's facilities are a Masraf Al Rayyan ATM, a Qatar National Bank ATM, a prayer room, restrooms and a carpark.
+Among the station's facilities are a Masraf Al Rayyan ATM, a Qatar National Bank ATM, a prayer room, restrooms and a car park.

 MetroLink Bus

 MetroLink is the Doha Metro's free feeder bus network.
 There are a total of five metrolinks servicing the station: